-Your vacation is quickly approaching and you've been bitten by the international travel bug.
+Your vacation is quickly approaching and you've been bitten by the travel bug.
 The air travel industry continues to boom, meaning there are more unique city pairs and flight paths to distant lands than ever before.
 So where exactly do you go and why?
 With so many options, how do you even begin to decide?

 Earlier this year, TripAdvisor published a list of the top ten air travel destinations that are steadily rising in popularity.
 We've taken five of those entries and expanded upon them with some fascinating facts about their rich histories, amazing tourist attractions, and vital air travel facts and statistics that will help you decide where to embark next.